lukaszbrzeszcz/link_shortener/README.md

 # Link Shortener
-An application for shortening links made as a recruitment task by Łukasz Brzeszcz
+An application for shortening links

 To see documentation visit https://luk-brz-lc.herokuapp.com/apipie.html or https://luk-brz-lc.herokuapp.com/apipie.json